 If you are concerned about your own use of opioids, don't wait!
-Talk with the health care professional(s) who prescribed the medications for you.
-If you are concerned about a family member or friend, urge him or her to talk to whoever prescribed the medication.
+Talk with the health care professional/s who prescribed the medications for you.
+If you are concerned about a family member or friend, urge him or her to do so as well.

-Effective treatment of opioid use disorder can reduce the risk of overdose and help a person who is misusing or addicted to opioid medications attain a healthier life.
-An evidence-based practice for treating opioid addiction is the use of United States Food and Drug Administration (FDA)approved medications, along with counseling and other supportive services.
-These services are available at SAMHSA-certified and DEAregistered opioid treatment programs (OTPs).^{28,29} In addition, physicians who are trained to provide treatment for opioid addiction in office-based and other settings with medications such as buprenorphine/naloxone and naltrexone may be available in your community.30
+Effective treatment of opioid use disorders can reduce the risk of overdose and help a person who is misusing or addicted to opioid medications attain a healthier life.
+An evidence-based practice for treating opioid addiction is the use of FDA-approved medications, along with counseling and other supportive services.
+These services are available at SAMHSA-certified and DEA-registered opioid treatment programs (OTPs) [19-20].
+In addition, physicians who are trained to provide treatment for opioid addiction in officebased and other settings with medications such as buprenorphine/naloxone and naltrexone may be available in your community [21].